When you lose weight, your body fights back.

-It involves slowing down, eating without distraction, savoring and enjoying each bite, while listening for the natural signals that tell your brain when it has had enough.
+It involves slowing down, eating without distraction, savoring and enjoying each bite, while listening to the natural signals that tell your brain when your body has had enough.

 Here are some tips to eat more mindfully:

-- Eat with zero distractions, just you and your food — sitting down at a table.
+- Eat with zero distractions, sitting down at a table with just your food.

-- Eat slowly and chew your food thoroughly.
+- Eat slowly and chew thoroughly.
 Try to be aware of the colors, smells, flavors and textures.

-- When you feel the satiety signals kick in, drink some water and stop eating.
+- When you being to feel full, drink some water and stop eating.